ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* minimum_void_material_thickness

-Minimum thickness of the void layer!
+Minimum thickness of the void layer.

 <a id="compolyx.LayupMappingObject.reinforcing_behavior"></a>

 #### *property* reinforcing_behavior

 Whether the reinforcing carries load and/or tension.
-Allowed string values: [‘tension_and_compression’, ‘tension_only’, ‘compression_only’]
+Allowed string values: [‘tension_and_compression’, ‘tension_only’, ‘compression_only’].

 <a id="compolyx.LayupMappingObject.reinforcing_stress_state"></a>

 #### *property* reinforcing_stress_state

 Defines which FE elements are used.
-Allowed string values: [‘uniaxial_stress_state’, ‘plane_stress_state’, ‘plane_stress_state_with_transverse_shear_stiffness’, ‘plane_stress_state_with_transverse_shear_and_bending_stiffness’]
+Allowed string values: [‘uniaxial_stress_state’, ‘plane_stress_state’, ‘plane_stress_state_with_transverse_shear_stiffness’, ‘plane_stress_state_with_transverse_shear_and_bending_stiffness’].

 <a id="compolyx.LayupMappingObject.rosette_selection_method_type"></a>

 #### *property* rosette_selection_method_type

 Selection method of the coordinate systems for the filler/lost elements.
-Allowed string values: [‘minimum_distance’, ‘minimum_distance_superposed’]
+Allowed string values: [‘minimum_distance’, ‘minimum_distance_superposed’].

 <a id="compolyx.LayupMappingObject.rosettes"></a>

 #### *property* rosettes

-List of rosettes used to orient the lost elements
+List of rosettes used to orient the lost elements.

 <a id="compolyx.LayupMappingObject.scale_ply_thicknesses"></a>